Last updated on May 12th, 2021

-For anorexia, one genetic marker has now been identified.
-The search continues, as like most illness, the predisposition is expected to come from a combination of many genes, some linked to personality, and some linked to brain function.
 Research has uncovered a dysregulation of serotonin and other neurotransmitters, and abnormalities in the insula.
 Of particular relevance to carers: brain scans of people with anorexia show that food deprivation has a calming effect.
 Some brain abnormalities may remain after a patient’s weight recovery and some may have been present before the onset of anorexia.

 As for the genes linked to personality, people prone to anorexia seem to be blessed with some very lovely characteristics: they are often very smart, conscientious, high achieving, determined, sensitive and kind.
 Individual traits that are handed down through genes might be positive, but as they interact with each other and with environmental influences, they contribute to the risk of getting an eating disorder.

 Some of the unwelcome traits associated with anorexia include perfectionism, difficulty in set-shifting (the ability to adapt, change course, be flexible), black-and-white thinking, and a vulnerability to depression or anxiety.
 Most studies look at people while they’re suffering from anorexia, not before, so they are not able to distinguish cause and effect.
 Many parents note that their child suffered from anxiety or perfectionism since they were toddlers, but then plenty don’t.
 My daughter displayed mental rigidity only while the anorexia was strong.
 As she recovered, she became her old emotionally intelligent self again.